-Devastated by natural disaster, economic and political instability, repeated drought, inadequate harvests, high AIDS/HIV rates and staggering unemployment rates exceeding 50% in the last decade, 1.5 million Zimbabweans are expected to face starvation according to the World Food Program (WFP).
+Devastated by natural disaster, economic and political instability, repeated drought, inadequate harvests, high AIDS/HIV rates and staggering unemployment rates exceeding 50 percent in the last decade, 1.5 million Zimbabweans are expected to face starvation according to the World Food Program (WFP).

-Confronted with a ruinous decline in the production of maize, a decline of 53% from 2014, 16% of Zimbabwe’s population is nearing “food insecure.”
+Confronted with a ruinous decline in the production of maize, a decline of 53 percent from 2014, 16 percent of Zimbabwe’s population is nearing “food insecure.”

 “The situation in Zimbabwe is more extreme than most countries in the region, but it is not unique.
 Zimbabwe is particularly bad because it was hit very hard by the drought, which was severe this year,” WFP spokesman David Orr told the Thomson Reuters Foundation.

-At particular risk are children: It is estimated less than 25% of the young ranging from 2-to-6 years are deficient of the minimum daily nutritional standards and anemia is widespread.
+At particular risk are children: It is estimated less than 25 percent of the young ranging from two to six years of age are deficient of the minimum daily nutritional standards and anemia is widespread.

 Citing the lack of co-operation from the Mugabe government, the World Food Program estimates over 2 million Zimbabweans are at risk and expected to be tormented by food shortages.